dhairya0904/Sentiment_Analysis-LSTM-/README.md

 #Sentiment Analysis using LSTM

 This repository contains the iPython notebook on sentiment analysis with LSTM's in Keras.
-Data is downloaded from keras inbuilt api to download data.
+Data is downloaded from keras inbuilt api.

 #Requirments
 1. Numpy